Michael Selway

 • Discretionary trusts and powers of appointment

-In the Commercial field, Michael undertakes both court work and advisory and drafting work in cases involving general contractual disputes and a wide range of contractual issues.
+In the Commercial field, Michael undertakes both court work (trials and other hearings) and advisory and drafting work in cases involving general contractual disputes and a wide range of contractual issues, as well as aspects of banking and enforcement, including:

 • Agency